The Benefits of Having a Disaster Recovery Plan

 - Create and train a critical management team who can plan, check and execute.

-- Document any hazardous or business critical items so a mitigation strategy is developed and agreed upon so response time is kept to a minimum and its laser-focused on the critical areas.
+- Document any hazardous or business critical items so a mitigation strategy is developed and agreed upon so response time is kept to a minimum and laser-focused on the critical areas.

-- Create, document and test any mitigation strategies so the business can return to normal operation as soon as possible.
+- Create, document, and test any mitigation strategies so the business can return to normal operation as soon as possible.

-- Test, evaluate and maintain; and do this every 3 months.
+- Test, evaluate, and maintain; and do this every 3 months.

 - Make sure you don’t forget step five.

 This article is not an advertisement for insurance but there are many insurance products available.
-These include Property insurance, Flood insurance, Business Liability insurance, Workers Compensation insurance, Business Interruption insurance, Umbrella insurance, Errors and Omissions insurance, Disability insurance, and Employers Liability coverage.
+These include Property insurance, Flood insurance, Business Liability insurance, Workers’ Compensation insurance, Business Interruption insurance, Umbrella insurance, Errors and Omissions insurance, Disability insurance, and Employers Liability coverage.

 All disasters, by definition, only allow a certain number of things to be done in a window of time.
-The first thing to therefore establish is priorities and these should be people first, business criticalities for the future of the business and then things.
+The first thing to therefore establish is priorities and these should be people first, business criticalities for the future of the business, and then things.
 First and foremost, people include the owner’s immediate family, the employees, and customers.
 If home or business neighbors need help then that too should be included.
-Help should include knowing where and when to send people out of the danger area (don’t send them to another danger area) including an agreed place and time to all meet, having a list of readily available contacts including an agreed means of communications and tools, having the appropriate medical equipment including medications if necessary and a list of contacts to emergency centers so they can be contacted for updates.
-It sounds basic, but the need to avert panic and poor decisions need to be at top of the mind.
+Help should include knowing where and when to send people out of the danger area (don’t send them to another danger area) including an agreed place and time to all meet, having a list of readily available contacts including an agreed means of communication and tools, having the appropriate medical equipment including medications if necessary and a list of contacts to emergency centers so they can be contacted for updates.
+It sounds basic, but the need to avert panic and poor decisions needs to be at top of the mind.

 Finally, copies of all critical records require a systemic and deliberate process.
-If paper records are copied and archived in a different location why not make an extra copy or two and archive them elsewhere.
+If paper records are copied and archived in a different location why not make an extra copy or two and archive them elsewhere?
 Computer data and a deliberate backup strategy should now be part and parcel of any small business that uses computers.
-Online back-up services are available for little to no cost and work very well.
+Online backup services are available for little to no cost and work very well.

 Disasters cannot be avoided.
-History repeatedly shows us that we choose to ignore disasters at our own peril.
+History repeatedly shows us that we choose to ignore disasters at our peril.
 Good management includes preparing for a disaster and strategies are readily and easily available.
 Include making a Disaster Recovery Plan as part of your business assets.
 If you have one in place; congratulations!
 If you don’t have one, create a deadline and make sure it gets done.
 Consider putting a team together and have them handle all the pieces and bring a final report back to you.